-This Spice Cake with Ginger Glaze Recipe is a moist and spicy recipe, which is made with applesauce and fresh ginger.
-It’s the perfect fall dessert, ready in about 2 hours.
+This Spice Cake with Ginger Glaze Recipe is a moist and aromatic recipe, which uses tender applesauce and zesty fresh ginger.
+It’s the perfect afternoon treat, ready in about 1 hour and 15 minutes.

 Jump to RecipeSpice Cake with Ginger Glaze Recipe Ingredients